MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-with-teams-templates-in-the-admin-console.md

 > [!NOTE]
 > We'll be adding more template capabilities in future releases of Microsoft Teams, so check back for the most up-to-date information on supported properties.

-## What are base template types
+## Built-in team templates in the Teams admin center

-Base template types are special templates that Microsoft created for specific industries.
-These base templates often contain proprietary apps that aren't available in the apps store.
+Built-in templates (also called base template types) are special templates that we created for specific industries.
+These templates often contain proprietary apps that aren't available in the apps store.

-Once a base template type is defined, you can extend or override these special templates with more properties that you'd like to specify.
+CHECKTHIS (specific to Graph???): Once a base template type is defined, you can extend or override these special templates with more properties that you'd like to specify.
 Some base template types contain properties that can't be overridden.

+Here's a list of the built-in templates that are available in the Teams admin center.
+To view these templates, in the left navigation of the Teams admin center, go to **Manage Teams** > **Teams templates**.

 > [!NOTE]
-> Pre-defined base templates provided in Microsoft Teams can be duplicated but not edited.
+> You can duplicate but you can't edit these built-in templates.

 | Base template type | baseTemplateId | Properties that come with this base template |
 | ------------------ | -------------- | ----------------------------------------------------- |